A security bush using bio-lasers against a synsect attack

 A security bush appears to be an innocent shrub, when in fact it is an active security device.
 This device was invented on the Arrank Habitat in Martian orbit in the Sol system just prior to the Technocalypse.
 The design was shared with several early colony ships, and left the solar system before the Technocalypse occurred.

-Most Security Bushes are loaded with pneumatic powered darts, sometimes coated in a poisonous substance - either paralytic or lethal to the local general populace.
+Most Security Bushes use bio-powered laser beams, for defence and for ranging purposes.
+These weapons are mostly used against small intrusive drones, such as spy synsects.
+For larger targets they are equipped with pneumatic powered darts, generally coated in bioactive agents - either paralytic or lethal to the local bionts.
 When someone or something that isn't authorized attempts to enter the area the security bush is protecting, it fires a volley of darts at the intruder and triggers an alarm to warn other security systems.
 Defensive plants of this kind make use of biotech and synanotech as well as genetic engineering, and can be designed to look like almost any type of shrub, small tree, or even a patch of grass.

 While mostly supplanted by more robust systems, such as ubiquitous angelnets, Security Bushes were quite the high-tech option in the early Interplanetary Age, all the way up through the beginnings of the First Federation.
 The concept of the ubiquitous angelnet has mostly supplanted the security bush in modern times.